 Most succulents thrive in bright light, such as that from a south-facing window.
-It’s important to observe your succulents for indications they are receiving the correct amount of light.
+It’s important to observe your plants for indications they are receiving the correct amount of light.
 Some species, however, will turn brown or white from bleaching if exposed to direct sunlight.
 If your succulents begin to stretch, such as the stem elongating and leaves beginning to space wider apart, it is not receiving adequate light.

-Succulents are extremely tolerant to cold, and actually thrive in colder nights.
+Succulents are extremely tolerant to cold and actually thrive in colder nights.
 The best temperatures for them are between 70 degrees and 85 degrees during the daytime hours, and between 50 and 55 degrees at night.

-It’s recommended that succulents be potted in a fast-draining mixture that is specially made for succulent varieties such as cacti and agave.
+It’s recommended that succulents be potted in a fast-draining mixture that is specially made for the varieties such as cacti and agave.
 If you can’t locate this kind of specialty mixture, you can modify a normal potting soil with perlite, an inorganic agent that increases drainage and aeration.

 Succulents are one of the easiest plants to grow.
 They come in a wide variety of colors and leaf types and provide lush beauty and interesting texture to any yard or bowl garden.